5-Minute Guided Meditation Script

 Cultivating present-moment awareness

-Guided meditation scripts often emphasize techniques such as deep breathing exercises and body scans, which can help clients be fully present at the moment and embody self-compassion.
+Guided meditation scripts often emphasize techniques such as deep breathing exercises and body scans, which can help clients be fully present in the moment and embody self-compassion.
 This present-moment focus has been associated with reduced stress, improved emotional regulation, and enhanced overall well-being.

 Promoting relaxation